raspberrypilearning/save-the-shark/en/step_2.md

 --- task ---

-When the green flag is clicked, the shark should start at the bottom of the screen.
+When the green flag is clicked, the shark needs to start at the bottom of the Stage.
 Add this code so that the **Shark** sprite starts in the correct position:

 ![shark sprite](images/shark-sprite.png)